-- The team with first practice will always deliver the clockwise rotation while the team with second practice will always deliver the counter-clockwise rotation for the Last Stone Draw (except for Mixed Doubles see below).
-A player that fails to throw the correct rotation will be assigned a distance of 185.4 cm. - Only the four 'game' players are allowed on the ice surface for the Last Stone Draw in regular 4-person play and only the two 'game' players in mixed doubles. - Full sweeping is allowed, however, one of the four players must hold the target broom.
+Following each team's pre-game practice, the two different previously named players from the team will each deliver a stone.
+There will be an announcement to deliver each Last

+Stone Draw.
+For 4-person, the first player will deliver the clockwise rotation while the second player will deliver the counterclockwise rotation.
+For mixed doubles, both players will throw the same turn.
+Teams practicing first will throw the clockwise rotation and teams practicing last will throw the counterclockwise rotation.

+A stone delivered after the practice time has elapsed and prior to the announcement or not delivered within the time allotted by the umpire (the stone must reach the near tee-line before the time expires) will be assigned a distance of 199.6 cm.

+A player or alternate that delivers, sweeps, or holds the target broom for an LSD stone does not have to play in that game.
+Any of the five players can deliver and/or sweep and/or hold the target broom for any LSD stone(s) as long as there is a minimum of three players and a maximum of 4 players on the ice during the LSDs

+Full sweeping is allowed; however, one of the four players must hold the target broom.
 This is not required in Mixed Doubles.
-Both players can sweep once the stone has been released. - A stone not delivered within the time allotted by the Chief Umpire will be assigned a distance of 185.4 cm (the stone must reach the near tee-line before the time expires). - Stones moved by the delivery team before being measured will be assigned the distance of the next defined circle away from the button. - On or touching the button = 15.2 cm (when a one (1) foot button) Note: Subject to change if the actual button diameter is more than one (1) foot - In or touching the four foot = 61.0 cm - In or touching the eight foot = 121.9 cm - \circ In or touching the twelve foot = 182.9 cm - If a member of the non-delivering team or an external force moves a stationary stone or causes it to be moved before the Umpire completes the measurement, the stone is replaced to its original position by the delivering team.
+Both players can sweep once the stone has been released.

+A stone not delivered within the time allotted by the Chief Umpire will be assigned a distance of 199.6 cm (the stone must reach the near tee-line before the time expires).

+Stones moved by the delivery team before being measured will be assigned the distance of the next defined circle away from the button.

+- On or touching the button = 24.9 cm (when a one (1) foot button) Note: Subject to change if the actual button diameter is more than one (1) foot - \circ In or touching the four foot = 76.1 cm - In or touching the eight foot =136.1 cm - In or touching the twelve foot =197.1 cm
-Events with Tiebreakers

-• Both teams will name the player delivering the stone before the first team practice.
-Failure to do so will result in a distance of 185.4 cm being assigned to the team(s).

-- After each team's pre-game practice, the named player will deliver one (1) stone to the button, which will be measured.
-If the distance is 0.0 cm or 185.4 cm, a different player from the team will deliver a stone, which will be measured. - If the team with second practice then registers the same first stone distance as that of the team with first practice, a second player from the team with second practice will deliver a stone, which will be measured and compared with the second stone distance of the team with first practice. - Hammer will be determined by comparing the two first stone distances.
-If these distances are equal, hammer will be determined by comparing the second stone distances.
-If still tied, a coin toss will be performed to determine the team with last stone advantage in the first end. - Only the first stone delivered will be registered for the accumulated distance.
+If a member of the non-delivering team or an external force moves a stationary stone or causes it to be moved before the Umpire completes the measurement, the stone is replaced to its original position by the delivering team.

+Only the first two stones delivered will be registered for the accumulated distance.